Certificate

 9.5.
 Means for Strength Training

 9.5.2.
-Means According to Method and Central Sporting Objective
+Means at the Service of a Method and in Function of a Central Sporting Objective

 9.5.3.
 Types of Means